What is margin in leverage trading?

 What is Net Asset Value (NAV)?

-The NAV represents the current value of your trading account, including your unrealised profits or losses (P/L).
+The NAV represents the current value of your trading account, Cash Balance net of unrealised profits unrealised profits or losses (P/L).
 The figure may constantly be changing because you may have one or more positions open.

 How to calculate your available funds